Museums you won’t want to leave

 4.MoriArtMuseum

-Showcasing modern artists and designers who have interesting (and sometimes controversial) messages
+Showcasing modern artists and designers who have thought-provoking messages

 Exhibits often explore the blurred lines between art and design and fashion • Exhibition schedule here